 The Graduate Certificate in CPA Applied Accounting provides students with the necessary courses to prepare them for the core accounting topics covered on the Certified Public Accountant (CPA) exams.
 Each course will utilize a combination of live lecture, recorded lectures, task-based simulations, and simulated exams, and include materials from a major CPA exam review program.
 The courses are designed to use analytics to measure student success and help focus classroom time on more complex or difficult to understand topics.
 Each course will incorporate graduate level exploration and analysis of case studies and practice-based examples to further students’ understanding of the concepts covered.

-The admissions requirements for this certificate program are the same as the Master of Science in Accounting Data & Analytics (MSADA) program and the courses in this certificate program can be to applied to MSADA and other GGU Master of Science degree programs.
+The admissions requirements for this certificate program are the same as the Master of Science in Accounting Data & Analytics (MSADA) program and the courses in this certificate program can be applied to the MSADA and other GGU Master of Science degree programs.
 See Admission to Certificate Programs for more information.

 All courses must be completed at Golden Gate University with a cumulative grade-point average (GPA) of 3.00 (“B” average) or better in courses taken at Golden Gate University that are applicable to the program’s requirements.
 See Graduate Student Academic Standing Standards for more information.